New Zealand: Luxury & Private Safaris

 Awe-inspiring wilderness, centuries of Māori traditions, fine wine and coastal cities – there’s no shortage of epic adventure in New Zealand, despite its pint-size packaging.
-Located in the South Pacific Ocean off the coast of Australia, its more than 600 islands span a mere 103,000 square miles (roughly the size of Colorado), yet feels like a whole world unto itself.
+Located in the South Pacific Ocean off the coast of Australia, New Zealand spans a mere 103,000 square miles (roughly the size of Colorado), yet feels like a whole world unto itself.
 Its largest islands, named simply North and South Island, are absolute showstoppers whether you’re looking to soak in geothermal hot springs, kayak crystal waters, or simply kick back and admire the views over a glass of wine.

 New Zealand’s diverse landscapes range from jagged coastlines, to lush green valleys and forests, to towering glaciers.
-Explore the country’s laidback, yet refined cities – Auckland, Wellington, Christchurch and Napier, to name but a few – where you can venture out for excursions to the famed wine regions (Hawke’s Bay), trek mountains, surf, or learn about the rich Polynesian culture near Rotorua.
+Explore the country’s laidback, yet refined cities – Auckland, Wellington, Christchurch and Napier, to name but a few – where you can venture out for excursions to the famed wine regions, trek mountains, surf, or learn about the rich Polynesian culture.
 With over 1,000 years of history on the islands, Māori culture has deeply shaped the Kiwi identity.
 Experience first-hand the zeal of a Māori haka (war dance), learn about intricate tribal tattoo designs and traditions, and participate in a pōwhiri (welcome ceremony) where songs are performed.

 If you are ready to escape city life altogether, explore the awe-inspiring Fiordland of South Island and kayak through Milford Sound, renowned for the towering Mitre Peak, plummeting waterfalls, lush forests, and unique black coral.
 If you prefer to keep your feet planted, overnight on one of the ‘Great Walks of New Zealand’ in established campgrounds with numerous tented options.
 These walks range from lake and forest landscapes to mountains, open coastline, and volcanic deserts.
-While most are considered moderate to challenging, easier treks are also available.
+While most are considered moderate to challenging, easier treks or day hikes are also available.
 Bonus: If you’re trekking the Milford Track, make your way to Sutherland Falls, ranked among the world’s highest with a total drop of 1,904 feet!
-Alternately, take to the skies and admire this famed waterfall by helicopter.
+Alternatively, take to the skies and admire the landscape by helicopter.

 Whatever you do, there’s no shortage of activities in New Zealand, and just when you think you have seen the most beautiful place on earth, there’s more.
-With so many options, we suggest focusing on North or South Island, or spending a full 3 weeks (or as much time as you can muster) exploring both areas.
-Although the temptation is to combine a trip to New Zealand with Australia, you will find that you’ve barely scratched the surface of either place if you try to cram them into one trip.
+With so many options, we suggest focusing on either the North or South Island, or spending a full 3 weeks (or as much time as you can muster) exploring both.
+Although the temptation is to combine a trip to New Zealand with Australia, you will find that you’ve barely scratched the surface of either country if you try to cram them into one trip.
 Trust us, you will be back for a second trip!

 If you love the great outdoors, you are bound to like New Zealand.
 There are abundant opportunities to trek, day hike, cycle, surf, and much more.
 But you don’t have to be an athlete to enjoy a trip to New Zealand.
 Foodies and wine lovers will delight in the country’s robust culinary scene as well as the Polynesian culture, which adds unique layers of depth and history.
 If you aren’t active but love a good view, New Zealand provides an outstanding backdrop for the ultimate road trip.